 I also work with mental health professionals including psychologists, counsellors, social workers, and others to offer supervision and/or consultation related to your practice.
 I can provide individual case consultation (including consideration of specific ethical dilemmas), assistance with preparation for registration/licensure, professional development, and training and support on the art of self-care

 Location & Fees

-I accept cash, check, and Interac/e-transfer payments.
-I do not accept credit cards.
-Please pay for the session either at the beginning or the end of the session.
-I will give you a receipt upon payment which you can use for extended health benefits reimbursement and/or income tax purposes.
+For payment, I accept Interac (e-transfer payments) and check only (no credit cards).
+Please pay for your session at the beginning of the session — I cannot give you a receipt until I have received payment.
+Receipts can be used for reimbursement via most extended health benefits and/or for income tax purposes.

 I am an approved provider for First Nations Health Authority which has a pre-determination application process for services that we should discuss when we speak by phone.